visualinteractivedata/visualinteractivedata.github.io/students/ethics.md

 * [Informatics Website](http://web.inf.ed.ac.uk/infweb/research/ethics-and-integrity/ethics-procedure)
 * [Ethics submission Form](https://edinburgh.eu.qualtrics.com/jfe/form/SV_5cfS62HqfJDeCRT)

-## What you need before submitting the [Form](https://edinburgh.eu.qualtrics.com/jfe/form/SV_5cfS62HqfJDeCRT)
+## What you need before submitting the [Ethics Form to Informatics](https://edinburgh.eu.qualtrics.com/jfe/form/SV_5cfS62HqfJDeCRT)

 ### 1. Ethics training

 You __need__ to pass the [basic training in data protction](http://www.ed.ac.uk/records-management/training/data-protection)

-### 2. A consent form which will be signed by any of your participants
+### 2. A Participant Information Sheet (PIS) and a participant consent form which will be signed by any of your participants

 See an example [here](/material/Consent_form_Study_Visualisation_Cheatsheet.pdf)

+These forms can be the same document, or separate.
+In total, they must include the following information:
+* Who is the data controller (the organisation with the overall responsibility - this will be the University represented by the lead researcher for staff research)
+* Enough information, in lay language, for the participants to understand what the project is about and what is required of them
+* Any significant risks to the participants involved
+* Where required, safeguards put in place to limit risks
+* Consent to participate in the research
+* What the legal basis is that you rely on to make the research lawful (see below “Legal basis for personal data”)
+* Who participants can contact for more information (lead researcher’s contact details), a complaints contact and the contact details of this organisation’s Data Protection Officer (dpo@ed.ac.uk)
+* Details of how people can exercise their rights (see below “Research Participants Rights”)
+* Assurances that their data will be held securely
+* For special categories of personal data, compliance with the common law duty of confidentiality
+* A note that if the research project changes in any way, the amended PIS will be shown on the project’s, Research Centre’s, Institute’s or School’s website.

 ### 3. A 100 word description